hawkflow/hawkflow-airflow/README.md

 # HawkFlow.ai apache airflow integration

-1. Sign up to hawkflow for free: https://hawkflow.ai/ and get an API key
+1. First, sign up to hawkflow for free: https://hawkflow.ai/ and get an API key
 2. Install the pip package `pip install hawkflowairflow`
-3. Usage:
+3. Add this to the top of your

 ```python
 from hawkflowairflow import hawkflow_callbacks

 hawkflow_callbacks.HF_API_KEY = "YOUR_HAWKFLOW_API_KEY_HERE"
 ```

-# add these two lines to default_args in your DAG:
+4. Add these two lines to default_args in your DAG:

 ```
 default_args={